This page: full notes A* summary notes C/B summary notes

 Possible exam questions for the Nature or Attributes of God

-- Whether it is possible or necessary to resolve the apparent conflicts between the divine attributes.
+“It is not necessary to resolve the apparent conflicts between divine attributes” – Discuss.